ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 Let's just look at a simple case of *keeping track of history* with Git.

-> Brief note: There are lots of ways to use Git---people call these "workflows".
+> Brief note: There are lots of ways to use Git—people call these "workflows".
 I'll detail *one* possible workflow here; remember that something different might work better for you.

+I've kept the nitty-gritty how-to instructions saved in an [appendix](#appendix1) that you can reference if you need to.
+The reason why I've done this is so that if you are already familiar with the minutia, you can just read a high-level description of working with Git.

 ### Keeping Track of History